 Benitec Biopharma Inc. ("Benitec" or the "Company" or in the third person, "we" or "our") is a development-stage biotechnology company focused on the advancement of novel genetic medicines with headquarters in Hayward, California.
 The proprietary platform, called DNA-directed RNA interference, or ddRNAi, combines RNA interference, or RNAi, with gene therapy to create medicines that facilitate sustained silencing of disease- causing genes following a single administration.
-The Company is developing a ddRNAi-based therapeutic (BB-301) for the treatment of Oculopharyngeal Muscular Dystrophy (OPMD), a chronic, life-threatening clinical indication.
+The Company is developing a ddRNAi-based therapeutic (BB-301) for the treatment of Oculopharyngeal Muscular Dystrophy (OPMD), a chronic, life-threatening genetic disorder.

 BB-301 is a ddRNAi-based genetic medicine currently under development by Benitec.
-BB-301 is an AAV-based gene therapy designed to both silence the expression of mutant disease-causing genes (to slow, or halt, the biological mechanisms underlying disease progression in OPMD) and simultaneously replace the mutant genes with wild type genes (to drive restoration of function in diseased cells).
+BB-301 is an AAV-based gene therapy designed to simultaneously silence the expression of the mutant, disease-causing gene (to slow, or halt, the biological mechanisms underlying disease progression in OPMD) and replace the mutant gene with a wild type gene (to drive restoration of function in diseased cells).
 This fundamental therapeutic approach to disease management is called "silence and replace".
-The silence and replace mechanism offers the potential to restore the normative physiology of diseased tissues and to improve treatment outcomes for patients suffering from the chronic and, potentially, fatal effects of OPMD.
+The silence and replace mechanism offers the potential to restore the normative physiology of diseased cells and tissues and to improve treatment outcomes for patients suffering from the chronic, and potentially fatal, effects of OPMD.
 BB-301 has been granted Orphan Drug Designation in the United States and the European Union.

 The targeted gene silencing effects of RNAi, in conjunction with the durable transgene expression achievable via the use of modified viral vectors, imbues the silence and replace approach with the potential to produce long-term silencing of disease-causing genes along with simultaneous replacement of wild type gene function following a single administration of the proprietary genetic medicine.
 We believe that this novel mechanistic profile of the current and future investigational agents developed by Benitec could facilitate the achievement of robust and durable clinical activity while greatly reducing the frequency of drug administration traditionally expected for medicines employed for the management of chronic diseases.

-Additionally, the achievement of long-term gene silencing and gene replacement may significantly reduce the risk of patient non-compliance during the course of medical management of potentially fatal clinical disorders.
+Additionally, the achievement of long-term gene silencing and gene replacement may significantly reduce the risk of patientnon-compliance during the course of medical management of potentially fatal clinical disorders.